jerwinparker/JerwinParker/README.md

 📫 How to reach me: jerwinparker@ssw.com.au

-I love fitness technology! :D
+I'm in love with Fitness.

 https://www.ssw.com.au/people/jerwin-parker